 Accessibility at the Vatican

-The Vatican Museums also have special services for hearing impaired and both blind and partially sighted visitors.
-More information on these services can be found on the accessibility page.
+The Museums also have services for hearing-impaired and blind or partially sighted visitors.
+More on the accessibility page.

-If you are visiting the Vatican as a wheelchair user, this company offers wheelchair hire as well as wheelchair friendly guided tours of the main Vatican attractions.
+If you’re visiting the Vatican as a wheelchair user, this company offers wheelchair hire and wheelchair-friendly guided tours.

-Large bags, including rucksacks, suitcases, packages and containers are not allowed in the Vatican attractions.
-This also includes tripods, selfie-sticks umbrellas and any banners or signs.
-Walking sticks are permitted.
+Large bags, rucksacks, suitcases, packages, and containers are not allowed in the Vatican attractions, nor are tripods, selfie-sticks, umbrellas, banners, or signs.
+Walking sticks are fine.

 Tips for Visiting the Vatican